wp-plugins/media-file-manager/readme.txt

 *To rename, right-click the icon and select 'Rename'.
 Then enter the new name.

+*To delete an empty folder, right-click the icon and select 'Delete'.
+You cannot delete files or non-empty folders.
+To delete them, use the built-in media manager of Wordpress.

 *To preview an item, right-click the icon of it, and select 'Preview'.

 (usage of file selector)